Code-Institute-Submissions/KrouTm-RockPaperScissorsLizardSpock_JuneResub/README.md

 4. Although there is a phrase that states whether the user won or the PC, the phrase only appears if the user clicks on the icons again.

 5. When the screen is very wide, the user has to scroll up to see the scoreboard and down to choose a new move.
+This can make the user experience bad.

+6. For some reason, when the screen is smaller than 768px the "Make your choice" icons don't work.
+The hover functions, JS commands and click don't exist and I couldn't solve the problem.